 On these long, difficult rides where I have to walk my bicycle and it seems to go on forever, I make a deal with myself.
 I say, “We (me and the voices in my head) will go as far as we can.
 If we do not make it all the way, it is okay.
 We can always stop.
 If there are no hotels, we can accept hospitality from the locals.
 If we are in the middle of nowhere, we can make place to sleep outside.
 No matter what it will be an adventure.
 It will be a challenge.
 It will be memorable.
 These are all things that I value; even cherish.

-At this point it seemed nearly impossible that I would make it.
+It seemed nearly impossible that I would make it before dark.
 But suddenly, the road changed.
 It became a perfectly smooth paved road—downhill.
 Maybe we (me and my voices) had a chance.
 It went back and forth like this—perfectly smooth paved to practically unridable, remote, rocky, bumpy, steep.

 But I was pretty happy the entire way because I was finally giving myself the opportunity for what it has been craving—an opportunity to be on my own in challenging and unpredictable situations.